flare-foundation/verifier-indexer-framework/CONTRIBUTING.md

 - Compile,
 - Pass all the tests,
 - Pass all the linters,
-- Be based on opened against `main` branch.
+- Be based on and opened against `main` branch.

 ## Setting the environment